 \subsection{Description of the Algorithms}

-In Algorithm \ref{alg:dir_search} below, we start by describing the most common version of the direct search method, used for deterministic and unconstrained optimization.
+In Algorithm \ref{alg:dir_search} below, we start by describing the most common version of the direct search method used for deterministic and unconstrained optimization.
 It requires the setting of an initial point $x_0$ and an initial parameter $\alpha_0$.
-The learner also specifiesa PSS $\mathbb{D}$, that is, a set of directions that spans $\mathbb{R}^d$ with non-negative coefficients.
-At each iteration, the algorihtm sequentially tests points at a distance $\alpha_k$ from the current iterate and in the directions defined by $\mathbb{D}$.
+The learner also specifies a PSS $\mathbb{D}$, that is, a set of directions that spans $\mathbb{R}^d$ with non-negative coefficients.
+At each iteration, the algorithm sequentially tests points at a distance $\alpha_k$ from the current iterate and in the directions defined by $\mathbb{D}$.
 If none of the test points results in a sufficient decrease of the function's value, the iteration is declared unsuccessful and the trial radius $\alpha_k$ shrinks by a factor $\theta<1$, otherwise, the iteration is declared successful and the iterate $x_k$ is moved to the first trial point that results in a sufficient improvement.
-A decrease is considered to be sufficient if it is larger than some predefined forcing function of $\alpha_k$, that we take here to be quadratic, with a coefficient that can be set by the learner.
+A decrease is considered to be sufficient if it is larger than some predefined forcing function of $\alpha_k$, that we take here to be quadratic, with a coefficient that can be set by the learner. \looseness-1

-The analysis can also be adapted to the presence of a growth factor $\gamma \geq 1$ by which the trial radius $\alpha_k$ expands at successful iterations.
-To simplify, we choose to focus on the case where $\gamma = 1$, as this parameter does not modify the regret rates obtained in Section~\ref{sec:analysis}.
-Also note that Algorithm \ref{alg:dir_search} is a descent algorithm with respect to the iterates $x_k$, I.e., the sequence $(f(x_k))_k$ is decreasing.
+The analysis can also be adapted to the presence of a growth factor $\phi \geq 1$ by which the trial radius $\alpha_k$ expands at successful iterations.
+For simplicity, we choose to focus on the case where $\phi = 1$, as this parameter does not modify the regret rates obtained in Section~\ref{sec:analysis}.
+Also note that Algorithm \ref{alg:dir_search} is a descent algorithm with respect to the iterates $x_k$, i.e., the sequence $(f(x_k))_k$ is decreasing.

-It is obvious that different choices of PSS result in different trajectories of the algorithm.
-A common choice of $\mathbb{D}$ as the set of $2d$ vectors of the positive and negative coordinate directions results in the algorithm known as coordinate or compass search.
-Other frequently considered choices include random directions, as in \citep{gratton2015direct,gratton2019direct,dzahini2022expected}.
+Obviously, different choices of PSS result in different trajectories of the algorithm.
+Setting $\mathbb{D}$ as the set of $2d$ vectors of the positive and negative coordinate directions results in the algorithm known as coordinate or compass search.
+Other frequently considered choices include random directions, as in \citep{gratton2015direct,gratton2019direct,dzahini2022expected}. \looseness-1